 - Full-spectrum analysis of fluorescent proteins

 - autoMACSpro available for depletion/enrichment of cell populations prior to flow experiments

 - Sorting cells into a variety of tubes and plates including 96- and 384-well plates

 - Index sorting allowing identification of which experimental population a particular cell was derived

 The Flow Core recommends first time users contact Pam Whitney (firstname.lastname@example.org) to schedule a consultation before finalizing any experimental plans.
 This consultation will provide input on the best experimental approach, the most ideal fluorescent panels, and design of specific assays to ensure recovery of meaningful data as well as user expectations and cost of services for the scope of the project.

 The Core recommends that users schedule appointments at least 1 week prior to the date of service.
-Planning in advance will allow researchers to have an increased selection of times on the instrument of their choice.
+Planning in advance will allow researchers to have an increased selection of times on their chosen instrument.

-Instrument training is mandatory for any user of the Flow Core who would perform unassisted flow cytometric analyses or sorts.
-Training is provided by Pam Whitney (firstname.lastname@example.org) and will encompass blocks of times over multiple days.
-After completing training, a certificate of completion will be awarded.
+Instrument training is mandatory for any user of the Flow Core who would perform unassisted flow cytometric analyses.
+Training is provided by Pam Whitney (email@example.com) and will encompass blocks of times over multiple days.

 Core personnel can also assist with data analysis using FlowJo software, or they can perform analysis for a specific project, as time permits, for an additional fee.